 - Safety supplies.

-Once you create a list, you can shop around to find the best deals.
+Once you create a list, you can shop around to find the best deals on supplies and inventory.
 Most likely, this simple strategy can save you a great deal of time and money.

 4. Buy The Right Truck

-Not all food trucks are created equal.
-Believe it or not, food trucks range in price from $50,000 to $250,000.
-In addition, you can buy them new or used.
-While new trucks can be customized to meet your particular needs, they’re expensive.
+Not all food trucks are created equal; believe it or not, food trucks range in price from $50,000 to $250,000.
+In addition, you can buy a new or used truck or even consider leasing a truck.
+Typically, new trucks are customizable but can be very expensive.

-Used trucks, on the other hand, are cheaper than new ones but come with a higher risk for expensive maintenance.
-Another option is to lease a truck so you can test out your venture and spend less cash each month.
+On the other hand, used trucks are cheaper than new ones but come with a higher risk of expensive maintenance.
+Another option is to lease a truck to test your venture and spend less cash each month.

 Lastly, you’ll need to consider how to finance your food truck purchase.
-In this situation, many business owners pursue food truck business loans in order to purchase their vehicle.
-By having access to a food truck loan, you’ll have funds to purchase your truck without taking away cash flow from other areas of your business.
+Many business owners pursue food truck business loans to purchase their vehicles in this situation.
+Once you receive a food truck loan, you’ll have the funds to buy your truck without taking away cash flow from other business expenses.